Illustration of a man doing a single-legged bodyweight pistol squat.

 Progressing Towel Deadlifts

-The nice thing about pulling against a stationary object is that the bigger and stronger you get, the harder you’ll be able to pull.
-If you give each set your all, then progressive overload is built right into the lift.
+The nice thing about pulling against a stationary object is that the bigger and stronger you get, the harder you can pull.
+If you give each set your all, progressive overload is built right into the lift.

 Illustration of a man doing a one-legged bodyweight hip thrust.